briankus06/Craftmine-Remastered-/README.md

 ## Need Help?

-If you are struggling on how to download, unpackage, and move the mods into Minecraft, the below YouTube video will have instructions on how to facilitate that.
+If you are struggling on how to download, unpackage, and move the mods into Minecraft, the below YouTube video will have instructions on how to facilitate that:

 <!-- INSERT LINK HERE -->